dusk-network/docs-public/src/content/docs/learn/glossary.md

 A UTXO-based, privacy-preserving transaction model on Dusk used for transferring DUSK.
 It enables users to spend "notes" privately using zero-knowledge proofs without linking balances to addresses.

+#### Public Account

+A public account is based on the [Moonlight](#moonlight) account-based transaction model and is used for transparent, public transactions.
+It uses public addresses to provide full transparency.

+#### Shielded Account

+A shielded account is based on the [Phoenix](#phoenix) UTXO transaction model and is designed for privacy-preserving transactions.
+It utilizes shielded addresses for confidentiality while supporting regulatory compliance by making the sender known to the receiver.

 #### Profile

 A profile is a pairing of a Public Account ([Moonlight](#moonlight) and a Shielded Account ([Phoenix](#phoenix) derived from a single mnemonic.
 Profiles are created in pairs to allow for both public and private transactions.